HoangTranUnion/BenchmarkAndStressApp/README.md

 ![result_xls](https://github.com/HoangTranUnion/BenchmarkAndStressApp/blob/master/README_resources/report_xls.PNG)

 # Issues
-If there is any issues, please open an issue so that I will be notified.
+If there are any issues, please open an Issue so that I will be notified.